kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

     ![Generate SDK](attach/app_token.png)

-2. Log in to your machine running Kaa server or to your Sandbox.
+2. Log in to your machine running Kaa server, or to your Virtual Machine running Sandbox.
-For the Sandbox, use the default **kaa** username and **kaa123** password.
+For Sandbox, use the ssh with default **kaa** username and **kaa** password.

+		$ ssh kaa@<YOUR-SANDBOX-IP>
+		password: kaa

 3. Start MongoDB shell.